JAlbertoTorres/Pingu-run/README.md

 `conda create -n myenv`

-Here "myenv" is the name of your environment, so, as it is meant to be for pygame let's choose a better name for it, like "Pygame" or something like that, tha idea is that you can easily remember that name.
+Here "myenv" is the name of your environment, so, as it is meant to be for pygame let's choose a better name for it, like "Pygame" or something like that, the idea is that you can easily remember that name.

 With your pygame environment created, you can now install pygame.
 So, first enter to your environment, again, you can do it from your GUI Anaconda navigator, or directly with the command line: